Arize-ai/client_python/docs/source/index.md

 </div>
 <br/>

-Below you can find the classes, functions, and parameters for tracing and evaluating your LLM application with Arize using python.
+Below you can find the classes, functions, and parameters for tracing and evaluating your application using the Arize Python SDK.
 To get a complete guide on how to use Arize, including tutorials, quickstarts, and concept explanations, read our [docs](https://docs.arize.com/arize).
+This primarily covers LLM SDK methods, and we're documenting the rest of the methods for the full SDK spanning ML and CV use cases soon!

 ```{seealso}
 Check out our [Slack community](https://arize-ai.slack.com/join/shared_invite/zt-1px8dcmlf-fmThhDFD_V_48oU7ALan4Q#/shared-invite/email) and [GitHub repository](https://github.com/arize-ai/client_python)!